 From island Krk, you can easily reach neighboring islands Cres, Losinj, and Rab (all beautiful and unique with wonderful nature) through the ferry port Valbiska.
 Valbiska is just a 15-minute drive from Malinska.
 Although this might take a little longer if you arrive here at the peak of the season (that’s summer, June-September).
 This is also one of the reasons why we decided to visit this place off-season.
 When we came here, it was April, 21st clear skies, very sunny with 26’C (79′ Fahrenheit).
 Perfect for sunbathing with low UV radiation, but the sea was still rather cold and not really suitable for swimming.
 Sea temperature around 2 PM was at 15’C (59′ Fahrenheit).

 If you are brave and used to cold-showers like I am who knows what can happen?
 After sunbathing for an hour you could go for a quick dip and become one of the village tell-tells.
 Crazy vegan, swimming in the springtime.
 So, enough about the weather, how was the vegan coffee?
 There aren’t that many places in island Krk that serve non-dairy lattes.
-Which is such a shame, but we managed to find one in Malinska.
+This is such a shame, but we managed to find one in Malinska.
 King’s Caffe!
 They serve soy lattes, and they are delicious.
-They don’t have almond, rice or any other option, but since they are the only one in a large radius, we’ll take it!
+They don’t have almond, rice or any other option, but since they are the only ones in a large radius, we’ll take it!
 As you can see from the video and photos, the view and ambient are very nice (check the short video below)!
 I enjoyed the music playing there, and the staff was very helpful and nice.
 For a sneak peek, check the video below.
 I overheard them speaking several foreign languages, including German, Italian, and English.

-Although it seems that their staff and cook understands what vegan means, we were surprised when one of the waiters offered us fish with our salad.
+Although it seems that their staff and cook understand what vegan means, we were surprised when one of the waiters offered us fish with our salad.
 So be careful and clearly state things like: don’t put guacamole sauce on my tortilla and similar.
 This is not a vegan or vegetarian place (you can see on the menu they serve burgers with beef).
 But they do show on the menu if something contains milk, cheese, eggs, etc. If you are put off by all this, the closest vegan restaurant is within 37 km (23 miles) in Rijeka.
 Besides, the place is very popular and it was almost crowded when we were there, so you can bring your non-vegan friends with you without any pushback.
 Being a crowded place, that doesn’t mean we waited long for our coffee or our food.
 Their staff consisted of 4 waiters, so when we were there everything came quickly.

 Coffee with soy milk (vegan coffee) in Malinska